ioccc-src/winner/2005/vik/README.md

 ### Build and Run

-Compile the source code and link x libraries if nessecary.
+Compile the source code and link x libraries if necessary.
 The program takes three options which have to be typed in a specific order as described below.

         Usage: prog [-w <width>] [mapfile]